ostdotcom/website-docupony/slate-ost-api-references/source/index.html.md

 }

 ```
-For POST calls to `/users-kyc/{{user_id}}` the data.result\_type is the string "user_kyc" and the key data.user\_kyc is an array of returned **user-kyc** object if a valid user identifier was provided.
+For POST calls to `/users-kyc/{{user_id}}` the data.result\_type is the string "user_kyc" and the key data.user\_kyc is an **user-kyc** object if a valid user identifier was provided.
 A `user-kyc` object provides properties and status related information of the kyc details that a user had last submitted.

 ## Retrieve User KYC Details
 > Example Request code :